zak905/acronis/README.md

 `go run server/main.go` from a terminal and `go run client/main.go` from a different terminal.

-if you want to more options, you can run `go run client/main.go --help`
+if you want more options, you can run `go run client/main.go --help`

 # Instructions: